firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 ``sim_slot_<slot #>`` directory on the F1 instance under the name ``TRACEFILE0-C0``.
 The first ``0`` in this filename disambiguates between multiple SoCs on one FPGA if you're running in supernode mode and will always be ``0`` if you're not running in supernode mode.
-The ``C0`` represents core/istream 0 in the simulated SoC.
-If you have multiple cores/istreams, each will have its own file (ending in ``C1``, ``C2``, etc).
+The ``C0`` represents core or instruction stream 0 in the simulated SoC.
+If you have multiple cores or instruction streams, each will have its own file (ending in ``C1``, ``C2``, etc).
 To copy all TracerV trace files back to your manager, you can add ``TRACEFILE*`` to your ``common_simulation_outputs`` or ``simulation_outputs`` in your workload ``.json`` file.
 See the